senchalabs/philogl/docs/program.md

 * noCache - (*boolean*, optional) If true, files will be reloaded and not taken from the cache.
 Useful on development phase.
 Default's `false`.
 * onSuccess - (*function*) A callback function executed when the program was successfully created.
-The first formal parameter of the function is the `Program` instance.
+The first argument of the function is the `Program` instance.
 * onError - (*function*) A callback function executed when there's an error while fetching/compiling the shaders.

 ### Examples: